 Unfortunately, a slight drop in your credit score could mean the difference between a better interest rate — and consequently could cost you several hundreds or thousands of dollars more.

 Why your credit score matters when getting a new car

 Lenders use your credit score to gauge your creditworthiness and the likelihood that you’ll default on your loan payments.
 If you have good or excellent credit, you pose less risk to the lender.
 In turn, you will generally be rewarded with a lower interest rate.
 With a lower interest rate, your monthly payment will be lower, and your loan will cost less overall.
-Conversely, if your score is low the cost of borrowing is typically higher.
+Conversely, bad credit auto loan rates are typically higher.